Weighted Average Maturity (WAM)

 How Weighted Average Maturity Works

-Calculating WAM involves two pieces of data for every bond in the portfolio: the market value of the holding and the time remaining until its final maturity date.
-The process begins by determining the proportion (weight) of the total portfolio invested in each bond.
-Then, the time to maturity (in years or days) of each bond is multiplied by its weight.
-Finally, these weighted times are summed to arrive at the WAM.
-In the context of Mortgage-Backed Securities (MBS), WAM refers to the average remaining term of the underlying mortgages in the pool.
-For instance, a newly issued pool of 30-year mortgages has a WAM of 360 months.
-After 5 years, the WAM would drop to roughly 300 months, assuming no new loans are substituted.
-Crucially, WAM is an active number that evolves constantly.
-It decreases naturally as time passes (securities get closer to maturity).
-However, portfolio managers actively manage WAM by selling securities that are nearing maturity and buying new ones with longer maturities to maintain a consistent risk profile for the fund.
-This active management is what keeps a "10-year Treasury Fund" from eventually becoming a "1-year Treasury Fund."
+Calculating WAM involves two essential pieces of data for every single bond or debt instrument within the portfolio: the current market value of the holding and the exact time remaining until its final, legal maturity date.
+The process begins by determining the "weight" of each bond, which is its market value divided by the total market value of the entire portfolio.
+Then, the time remaining until maturity (typically expressed in years or days) for each bond is multiplied by its respective weight.
+Finally, all of these weighted time periods are summed together to arrive at the final WAM for the portfolio.
+In the specialized context of Mortgage-Backed Securities (MBS), WAM refers to the average remaining term of the thousands of underlying individual mortgages in the pool.
+For instance, a newly issued pool of standard 30-year residential mortgages has an initial WAM of 360 months.
+As homeowners make their monthly payments, the WAM naturally decreases.
+After five years of payments, the WAM of that same pool would drop to roughly 300 months, assuming no new loans are substituted into the pool.
+This natural "drift" is a key characteristic of all fixed-income portfolios that investors must monitor.
+Crucially, WAM is an active, dynamic number that evolves constantly due to two main factors: the passage of time and the trading activity of the portfolio manager.
+Every day that passes reduces the remaining maturity of every bond in the fund by one day, causing the WAM to "drift" downward.
+To counteract this and maintain the fund's target risk profile, portfolio managers must actively sell securities as they approach maturity and reinvest the proceeds into new, longer-dated securities.
+This continuous process of "rolling" the portfolio is what allows a "Long-Term Bond Fund" to maintain a consistent WAM of, say, 15 to 20 years over several decades of operation.

 WAM in Money Market Funds